puppetlabs/puppet-docs/source/references/glossary.markdown

 :   Puppet lets you seperate your <a id="site">site</a> into distinct environments, each of which can be served a different set of modules.
 For example, environments can be used to set up scratch nodes for testing before roll-out, or to divide a site by types of hardware.

 **expression**
 :   The Puppet language supports several types of expressions for comparison and evaluation purposes.
-Amongst others, Puppet supports boolean expressions, comparision expressions, arithmetic expressions.
-See the [Language Guide](http://docs.puppetlabs.com/guides/language_guide.html#expressions) for more information.
+Amongst others, Puppet supports boolean expressions, comparision expressions, and arithmetic expressions.
+See the [Language Guide](/guides/language_guide.html#expressions) for more information.

 **External Node Classifier (ENC)**
 An ENC provides an alternate method to using the main site manifest (`site.pp`) to classify nodes.
 An ENC lets you use a pre-existing data source (such as an LDAP db) to classify nodes.
 Specifically, an ENC is an executable that has only one argument: the name of the node to be classified.
 When called by the Puppet master, an ENC returns a YAML document describing the node.
-See [External Nodes](http://docs.puppetlabs.com/guides/external_nodes.html) for more information.
+See [External Nodes](/guides/external_nodes.html) for more information.

 **fact**
 :   A fact is a detail or property returned by <a id="Facter">Facter</a> that describes the configuration of an agent, such as hostname or IP address.
 Facts are expressed as a key=>value pair (e.g. `operating system => Ubuntu`).Facts function as global variables.
-If there are site-specific details not covered by existing facts, you can create custom facts by writing a snippet of Ruby code and adding it to Facter (see [[http://docs.puppetlabs.com/guides/custom_facts.html]]).
+If there are site-specific details not covered by existing facts, you can create custom facts by writing a snippet of Ruby code and adding it to Facter (see [Custom Facts](/guides/custom_facts.html)).

 **Facter**
 :   Facter is Puppet's system inventory tool.
 Facter returns <a id="fact">"facts"</a> about each connected agent, such as the agent's hostname, IP address, operating system, etc. These facts are sent to the master, where they are automatically created as variables which can be used to manage the host.
 While Facter contains a wealth of information about common hosts, applications and services, you can also create custom facts specific to your environment.
 For more information, see the [Facter home page](http://puppetlabs.com/puppet/related-projects/facter/).

 **filebucket**
 :   A "filebucket" is a repository for containing file backups.
 A filebucket can be either host- or site-global.
 Typically, a single filebucket is defined for a whole network and is used as the default backup location.
-See [type: filebucket](http://docs.puppetlabs.com/references/stable/type.html#filebucket) for more information.
+See [type: filebucket](/references/stable/type.html#filebucket) for more information.

 **function**
 :   Functions are commands that run on the Puppet master and perform various actions.
 Functions cannot be run on the client, they only run on the master.
 Consequently, functions can only operate using resources available on the master.
 Common functions include `generate`, `notice`, and `include`.
-You can choose from the [list of available functions](http://docs.puppetlabs.com/references/stable/function.html) or you can write our own custom functions (see the [Writing Your Own Functions page](http://docs.puppetlabs.com/guides/custom_functions.html))
+You can choose from the [list of available functions](/references/stable/function.html) or you can write our own custom functions (see the [Writing Your Own Functions page](/guides/custom_functions.html))

 **host**
 :   An instance of an operating system with the Puppet client installed.
 This can be an operating system running on its own hardware (collectively, the server) or a virtual server image.
 See also <a id="agent">"Agent Node"</a>.